go-telegram-bot-api/telegram-bot-api/docs/internals/uploading-files.md

 upload, it names them the same way.
 This creates a nearly transparent way of handling multiple files in the background without the user having to consider what's going on.

-## Library Processing

-If at some point in the future new upload types are required, let's talk about where the current types are used.

-Upload types are defined in `configs.go`.
-Where possible, type aliases are preferred.
-Structs can be used when multiple fields are required.

-The main usage of the upload types happens in `UploadFiles`.
-It switches on each file's type in order to determine how to upload it.
-Files that aren't uploaded (file IDs, URLs) are converted back into strings and passed through as strings into the correct field.
-Uploaded types are processed as needed (opening files, etc.) and written into the form using a copy approach in a goroutine to reduce memory usage.

-In addition to `UploadFiles`, there's more processing of upload types in the `prepareInputMediaParam` and `prepareInputMediaFile` functions.
-These look at the `InputMedia` types to determine which files are uploaded and which are passed through as strings.
-They only need to be aware of which files need to be replaced with `attach://` fields.